Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation: Exact Solutions Found for RPCF

 \subsection{Implementation Details}

 This section discusses the numerics and programmatic strategies used to implement the procedure depicted in figure~\ref{fig:optimisation-loop}.
-All of the numerics are implemented in the Julia programming language with the majority of the code available at \href{https://github.com/The-ReSolver}{The-ReSolver}.
+All numerics are implemented in the Julia programming language, the majority of the code is available at \href{https://github.com/The-ReSolver}{The-ReSolver}.
 A single spatially and temporally extended scalar field is represented as a 3D array, with each dimension representing the wall-normal, spanwise, and time directions, respectively.
-The number of wall-normal points, spanwise points, and number of temporal samples are denoted by $N_y$, $N_z$, and $N_t$, respectively.
-Since the physical field is represented a real FFT transformed array the actual array has dimension of $N_y\times(\lfloor N_z/2\rfloor+1)\times N_t$, where $\lfloor\cdot\rfloor$ denotes the integer floor operation.
-The spanwise and time directions are transformed using FFTs \citep{fftw2005}, and so the discretisations in these directions are necessarily uniform.
-The distribution of wall-normal points is not restricted to be uniform since this direction is not represented with a Fourier transform.
-However, they are typically also uniform to allow easy interoperability with the DNS and Julia codes.
-The resolvent modes are represented by a 4D array, the extra dimension corresponding to multiple modes being available at each frequency and wall-normal location.
-The modal coefficients $a_{\bm{k}i}$ (and $s_{\bm{k}i}$) are represented very similarly in the program, only with the array dimension corresponding to the wall-normal direction now representing the modal index $i$, with a length $M$ for the number of modes used for the projection in \eqref{eq:velocity-projection} and \eqref{eq:residual-projection}.
-The storage of multiple fields with their complete time history, as well as the set of modes being used, represents the vast majority of the memory requirements of the programme.
-This problem is highly parallelisable due to the global representation, which is likely a necessary step to implementing these methods for fully 3D problems or for higher Reynolds numbers.
+The number of wall-normal points, spanwise points, and temporal samples is denoted by $N_y$, $N_z$, and $N_t$, respectively.
+The actual array being stored for most computations, $\bm{u}_{\bm{k}}(y)$, has been transformed using a real FFT and thus has dimensions of $N_y\times(\lfloor N_z/2\rfloor+1)\times N_t$ for each of the three vector components, where $\lfloor\cdot\rfloor$ denotes the integer floor operation.
+The spanwise and time directions are transformed using FFTW \citep{fftw2005}, and so the discretisations in these directions are necessarily uniform.
+In this work the wall-normal points are also uniformly distributed to allow for easy interoperability between the discretisations used by the DNS time-stepping code and Julia optimiser code.
+The resolvent modes are represented by a 4D array.
+At each frequency tuple for the streamwise independent flow, $\bm{k}=(k_z,\,k_t)$, there are a set of $M\in\mathbb{N}$ modes containing $3N_y$ elements which are required to be stored in memory.
+Here where $M$ is the finite number of resolvent modes used in the truncated version of the sums \eqref{eq:velocity-expansion} and \eqref{eq:residual-expansion}.
+This leads to a array with dimensions of $3N_y\times M\times(\lfloor N_z/2\rfloor+1)\times N_t$.
+The modal coefficients $a_{\bm{k}m}$ (and $s_{\bm{k}m}$) are represented very similarly to the spectral arrays, only with the array dimension corresponding to the wall-normal direction now representing the modal index $m$, with a length $M$ for the number of modes used for the projection in \eqref{eq:velocity-projection} and \eqref{eq:residual-projection}.
+Thus, these arrays have a size of $M\times(\lfloor N_z/2\rfloor+1)\times N_t$.
+Since $M\sim N_y$ when the goal is to find exact solutions, the memory footprint of the coefficient arrays $a_{\bm{k}m}$ and $s_{\bm{k}m}$ is similar to the spectral arrays $\bm{u}_{\bm{k}}(y)$.
+The largest component of the memory requirements for finding exact solutions comes from the modes themselves, where all dimensions of the array grow with Reynolds number.
+This problem is highly parallelisable due to the global representation, which would be a necessary step to implementing these methods for fully 3D problems or for higher Reynolds numbers.